Slavery in the United States: Post-revolution Southern manumissions

 Although Virginia, Maryland and Delaware were slave states, the latter two already had a high proportion of free blacks by the outbreak of war.
 Following the Revolution, the three legislatures made manumission easier, allowing it by deed or will.
 Quaker and Methodist ministers in particular urged slaveholders to free their slaves.
 The number and proportion of freed slaves in these states rose dramatically until 1810.
 More than half of the number of free blacks in the United States were concentrated in the Upper South.
-The proportion of free blacks among the black population in the Upper South rose from less than 1 percent in 1792 to more than 10 percent by 1810.
-In Delaware, nearly 75 percent of black people were free by 1810.
+The proportion of free blacks among the black population in the Upper South rose from less than 1% in 1792 to more than 10% by 1810.
+In Delaware, nearly 75% of black people were free by 1810.

-In the United States as a whole, the number of free blacks reached 186,446, or 13.5 percent of all black people by 1810.
+In the United States as a whole, by 1810 the number of free blacks reached 186,446, or 13.5% of all black people.
 After that period, few slaves were freed, as the development of cotton plantations featuring short-staple cotton in the Deep South drove up the internal demand for slaves in the domestic slave trade and high prices being paid for them.

 Alabama banned free black people from the state beginning in 1834; free people of color who crossed the state line were subject to enslavement.
 Free black people in Arkansas after 1843 had to buy a $500 good-behavior bond, and no unenslaved black person was legally allowed to move into the state.